SHAHMIRALI/TutorMe/deliverables/iteration-01.review.md

 * These concepts should help you decide on where to focus your efforts.
 * Can be related to product and/or process.

+ - Chatroom: We are planning to make it real-time.
+In order to accomplish this task easily, we can use google firebase (real-time database).
+ - Pre-Chatroom interface: We will make a list of some sort that keeps track of all available chatrooms (empty or full), and will add distinctions to chatrooms that are created by instructors and students.
+We will also add a capacity to each chatroom.